-12 Workday
+9-12 Workday

 The teacher workday is 7 hours and 45 minutes.
 The student school day is 6 hours and 50 minutes.
 Teachers shall have 40 minutes of total plan time outside of the student day.
 Teachers will not be assigned duties during this time.
 Teachers will also have an uninterrupted 45-minute planning period during the student day.
 Administration may utilize one (1) 40-minute time outside of the student day to be used for faculty, department, student academic assistance, IEP/504 meetings.
-Administration may utilize one (1) 45-minute time during the student day each week to be used for faculty, department, student academic assistance, IEP/504 meetings during the student day.
+Administration may utilize one (1) 45-minute time during the student day twice a monthto be used for faculty, department, student academic assistance, IEP/504 meetings during the student day.
 (XH and/or advisory are not included in the 45-minute block.)
+These meetings will have an agenda and a clear purpose.
 In the event the week has three or fewer days, administration can only use one 40-45 minute time block during that week.

 Article 14 Leaves: